Scientific-Computing-in-Matlab/Module-5-Importing-and-Exporting-Data/README.md

 # Module-5 Importing and Exporting Data

-In this module you lean to read data files and write output files in various formats.
+In this module you learn to read data files and write output files in various formats.

 ## Objectives